ramizwd/BlogTonic-auth-server/README.md

 # BlogTonic Auth Server

 This is a Node.js server that provides authentication functionality through a REST API.
-It allows users to create accounts, log in, and log out.
-This API can be used by a [Node.js GraphQL](https://github.com/ramizwd/BlogTonic-backend) server to manage user authentication, creating, updating, and deletion.
+This API can be used by a [GraphQL Server](https://github.com/ramizwd/BlogTonic-backend) server to manage user authentication, creating, updating, and deletion.

 ## Getting Started

 ### Prerequisites

-- Node.js (version 16 or higher)
+- [Node.js](https://nodejs.org/en) (version 16.x or higher)
 - npm or yarn package manager

 ### Installing